Post Production Process: Understand It or Suffer the Consequences

 The Post-Production Phase:

+What is post production?
 Post-production is not a difficult process.
 There will be no hectic schedule of working for 14 -18 hours like the production process which includes a lot of work.
-The first thing to do after the production process is complete, is to call your cinematographer so that he can introduce you to different editors.
-All you have to do next is hire some good people and keep an eye on their work daily for an hour or so.
+The first thing to do after the production process is complete is to call your cinematographer so that he can introduce you to different editors.
+All you have to do next is hire some good people and keep an eye on their work day for an hour or so.
 The production process will be easy for you if you follow it step by step.
 Here are the 13 steps of post-production process which are to be followed by every producer.

 The 13 steps of post-production process are as follows: